 - What to Expect When You Go to the Dentist by Heidi Murkoff

-Follow-on care is just as important to baby’s overall dental health.
+Follow-on care is just as important as overall dental health.
 A trained pediatric dentist can provide the best for your child in preventative care, orthodontics, and restorative care.

-Even before baby has any visible teeth, parents should be cleaning their gums with a soft washcloth after feedings.
+Even before there are any visible teeth, parents should be cleaning their gums with a soft washcloth after feedings.
 This helps keep their mouths clean and prevent build-up of the sugars that can lead to dental problems.

 Many parents know to limit the amount of sugary beverages, such as sodas or juice, that their child consumes.
 But did you know that formula and milk (including breastmilk) can cause tooth decay and other dental problems in the same way?
 This specific condition is known as Baby Bottle Tooth Decay.
-Putting baby to bed with a bottle can make this condition even more pronounced.
-If baby needs a bottle to fall asleep, make sure that it is filled with water rather than formula or milk.
+Putting a child to bed with a bottle can make this condition even more pronounced.
+If the child needs a bottle to fall asleep, make sure that it is filled with water rather than formula or milk.

-Baby needs adequate amounts of these nourishing liquids to grow and develop, so don’t limit their consumption.
-Just make sure to wipe their mouth clean after each feeding, including at night, to keep their gums and teeth healthy, too.
+A baby needs adequate amounts of these nourishing liquids to grow and develop, so don’t limit their consumption.
+Just make sure to wipe their mouth clean after each feeding, including at night, to keep their gums and teeth healthy.
 A simple swipe of a clean washcloth will do the trick.

 Once you see that first baby tooth eruption, it’s time to get out the baby-sized toothbrush and go to town.
-Parents should brush baby’s teeth (and the surrounding gums) twice a day after the first baby tooth has appeared.
+Parents should brush the tooth (and the surrounding gums) twice a day after the first tooth has appeared.
 When they are old enough, you can time your child brushing their teeth to make sure that they get all areas.
 You can also sing a song while brushing to help your young child know how long they need to brush.

 A teething baby